- Better Understanding Stress

 Obviously, there are many more reasons and situations a person can get anxious.

-Equines experience anxiety just like their owners do.
-Their reasons for anxiety are often complex and are unique to each horse.
+Equines experience stress just like their owners do.
+Their reasons for anxiety are often complex and unique to each horse.
 After all, they are each individual just like we are.
 Some people never really have given much thought to whether or not a horse might experience anxiety.

 What Kind Of Anxiety Do Horses Have?

 Let's go over some of the most common types of equine anxiety in this article so that owners can better understand it.